Have you ever read a blog that was pushing for or against one particular employee assessment?

-- Due to the rapid change of technology and its impact on the way things are done, this type of test may require frequent updating in order to keep it relevant to the real-life role.
+- As technology continues to evolve, this type of pre-hire assessment may require frequent updating in order to keep it relevant to the real-life role.

-Physical Ability Tests
+4. Physical Ability Tests

 - Physical evaluations tend to be most valid when measuring organizational outcomes for physically demanding jobs.